galisued/Nanoparticle-Image-Analyzer/README.md

 ## 1. What does this project do?

-Characterizing the growth kinetics of porous nanoparticles typically requires researchers to manually measure hundreds of particle diameters across multiple TEM images using software like ImageJ.
-This process is time-consuming and prone to human bias.
+Dendritic Mesoporous Silica Nanoparticles (DMSNs) are advanced nanomaterials characterized by their unique center-radial, hierarchical pore structures and high surface areas.
+Because of their unique morphology, they are highly valuable for applications like drug delivery, catalysis, and sensing.
+However, characterizing their growth kinetics requires researchers to manually measure hundreds of particle diameters across multiple Transmission Electron Microscopy (TEM) images.
+This process is incredibly time-consuming and prone to human bias.

 **DMSN-Analyzer** automates this workflow.
 It performs the following tasks:
 * **Image Preprocessing & Noise Reduction:** Cleans TEM images to handle low contrast, varying brightness, and background variations typical in electron microscopy.
-* **Particle Detection & Segmentation:** Utilizes computer vision algorithms (via `OpenCV` and `scikit-image`) to isolate individual dendritic nanoparticles, even when minor overlapping occurs.
+* **Particle Detection & Segmentation:** Utilizes computer vision algorithms to isolate individual dendritic nanoparticles, even when minor overlapping occurs.
 * **Morphological Measurement:** Calibrates pixel sizes to physical nanometer scales, extracting the exact boundary, diameter, and calculated volume of each detected particle.
 * **Kinetic Analysis:** Aggregates statistical data across different sample batches and plots the growth kinetics to map synthesis progression over time.